mdsketch/ansible-teleport/README.md

 Works with any architecture that teleport has a binary for, see available [teleport downloads](https://goteleport.com/teleport/download/).

+If you add your own teleport config file template you can run any node services you want (ssh, app, database, kubernetes)

 ## Requirements

 A running teleport cluster so that you can provide the following information: